 - Program backlog is a prioritized list of features.

 - At the program level, features can be originated, or they can derive from epics defined at the portfolio level.

 - Features decompose to user stories and flow into team-level backlogs.

-- Product Manager or the Release Train Engineer role could be handled by Program Manager/Senior Project Manager
+- Product Manager or the Release Train Engineer role could be handled by the Program Manager/Senior Project Manager

 - System Architect role at the program level is to collaborate day to day work with the teams.
 It ensures that non-functional requirements are met.
 Also, they work with the enterprise architect at the portfolio level to make sure there is sufficient architectural runway to support upcoming user and business needs.